cnguyen123/node_hostname_test/README.md

 ### 14.4 Autoscaling

-More important, we can utilize Horizontal Pod Autoscaler of Kubernetes:
+More importantly, we can utilize the Kubernetes Horizontal Pod Autoscaler:

 * Scale based on CPU and memory.
 * Potentially scale based on request rate or custom metrics.